ngryman/cz-emoji/README.md

 # cz-emoji

-> Commitizen adapter for customizable emoji powered commit messages.
+> Commitizen adapter formatting commit messages using emojis.

 **cz-emoji** allows you to easily use emojis in your commits using [commitizen].